Mototaityou/aroundfiftyjimublog/README.md

 The locally managed Vue.js application was developed as a system that can connect to DynamoDB using API Gateway (REST) and Lambda (Python) to enable the CRUD of blog posts once it is logged in via Cognito.

 ## CI/CD
+CI/CD was designed to streamline the transfer of updates from VS Code to GitHub.
+Upon completion of the update, CodePipeline is launched and integrated with CodeBuild, uploaded to S3, and the CloudFront cache can be deleted with Lambda (Python).

 ## Recommended IDE Setup